Marine Construction Service Areas

 Our Primary Service Regions

+Shore Protect Team is based in Katy, Texas, and regularly travels for projects across the region.
 We are always open to new proposals and projects in other U.S. states.
-Even if your region is not listed above, contact us to discuss the possibility of implementing your project.
-Our team is ready to travel for assessment and work execution in new locations.
+Even if your location is not listed above, contact us to discuss the possibility of implementing your project — our team is ready to travel for assessment and work execution in new locations.

 Our Projects